 For many host families, the idea of re-matching with an au pair or going through a difficult transition can be a stressful thought.
 Which is understandable, of course—when you join the program to host an au pair, you’re hoping for a happy and successful year together.

-So let’s break down what happens in a rematch, and the best ways to move forward when it’s simply not working out between you and your au pair.
+But rematches do happen, so it’s important to consider why they occur and learn what to expect.
+So let’s break down what causes conflict, what happens in a rematch, and learn about the best ways to move forward when the situation with your au pair is simply not working out.

 When it’s not working out